PaulKinlan/paul.kinlan.me/content/2016-12-22-2016-devrel-year-in-review.markdown

   developers felt it and it was the reason why we wanted to 2nd Chrome Dev Summit in 2016 (this ultimately turned into the Progressive Web App Dev Summit).
 * The [Progressive Web App Dev Summit in Amsterdam](https://paul.kinlan.me/organisers-persective-on-progressive-web-app-dev-summit/)!
-* The team launched and kept developer the sw-* libraries and the planning for v2 (I am genuinely excited)
+* The team launched and kept developing the sw-* libraries and the planning for v2 (I am genuinely excited)
 * The team created and run "[Progressive Web App Roadshows](https://developers.google.com/web/events)" that we ran in a huge number of countries, working with over 20,000 developers.